Blog

 Cognitive behavioral therapy for borderline personality disorder helps identify behavioral and emotional symptoms.
 These symptoms are often characterized by their impulsive and rapidly changing nature.

-When you are journaling, you are forced to stop and think about what you are writing.
+One benefit of journaling daily is forcing yourself to pause to think about what you are writing.
 The opportunity for impulsive behavior is put on hold.
-When you have a specific struggle with impulse control, learning how to pause and think about what you want to say is very beneficial.
+When you have a specific struggle with impulse control, learning how to pause, reflect, and think about what you want to say is very beneficial.

 Track Your Symptoms

 Mood swings are a common symptom of borderline personality disorder because of the effect it has on a person’s ability to control their emotions.
-Tracking your feelings can help you and your therapist verify how often your moods shift and what type of changes you’re experiencing each time.
+Tracking your feelings by journaling daily has the benefit of helping you and your therapist verify how often your moods shift and what type of changes you’re experiencing each time.

 If you are at a psychotherapy appointment for borderline personality disorder and you are describing frequent feelings of despair, but your journal entries reflect anger or mania, that can help guide your therapy sessions to uncover potential imbalances in how you perceive yourself.

 The first time you open a blank journal, your mind may feel just as empty as the page.
 That’s a common reaction.
-Deciding what to write about can be a challenge when you’re just getting started, but it gets easier with practice.
+Deciding what to write about can be a challenge when you’re just getting started, but it gets easier with practice and the benefits of journaling daily make it worthwhile.

 • What brings you joy and why?